-While the sensitive nature of wounds may deter some care providers, it is also what draws many others to the specialty.
-Wound care nurses have the unique opportunity to comfort and guide patients through a very stressful time in their lives, which can make the decision to pursue wound care education a fulfilling one.
+While the sensitive nature of wounds may deter some care providers, it also draws many others to the specialty.
+Wound care nurses have the unique opportunity to comfort and guide patients through stressful times in their lives, which can make the decision to pursue wound care education a fulfilling one.

-But becoming a wound care nurse is not only rewarding in terms of interactions with patients; it’s also a smart career choice.
-As hospitals seek to improve patient satisfaction scores and deliver higher-quality care, the demand for specialists with wound care training has skyrocketed.
+As healthcare organizations seek to improve patient satisfaction scores and deliver higher-quality care, the demand for specialists with wound care training has skyrocketed.

-When it comes to learning how to get wound care certified, practitioners must complete several steps.
+Practitioners must complete several steps to become wound care certified.
 These steps ensure nurses are equipped with the skills and training they need to conduct effective wound management and keep patients safe.

 Nurses must gain tangible experience working in a wound care environment before they become Wound Care Certified (WCC).
-Whether in a skilled nursing facility, home healthcare practice, ICU, or other medical setting, this experience allows nurses to learn more about the world of wound care under the guidance of seasoned healthcare professionals.
-It also helps nurses decide if specializing in wound care is the right fit for them.
+Whether in a skilled nursing facility, home healthcare practice, or other medical setting, RNs, LPNs, or NPs can begin building exposure to wound care early in their careers by seeking opportunities such as internships, clinical rotations, or shadowing experienced wound care nurses.
+These experiences provide practical insights into wound care management and allow nurses to develop foundational skills under the guidance of seasoned professionals.
+They also help nurses decide if specializing in wound care is the right fit for them.

 Healthcare professionals interested in earning WCC credentials must fulfill at least one of the following experience requirements outlined by the National Alliance of Wound Care and Ostomy (NAWCO):